ppy/osu-wiki/wiki/News_styling_criteria/en.md

 ## Writing standards

-All news articles must be written with a few key concepts in mind—conciseness, audience, and presentation.
+All news articles must be written with a few key concepts in mind — conciseness, audience, and presentation.

 ### Conciseness